 Deferred grant revenue primarily consists of the proceeds from two Paycheck Protection Program loans ("PPP").
-In the year ended June 30, 2020, the Center received a PPP loan of \$607,000 and in the year ended June 30, 2021, the Center received a second PPP loan of \$644,674.
+In the year ended June 30, 2020, the Center received a PPP loan of \$597,000 and in the year ended June 30, 2021, the Center received a second PPP loan of \$644,674.
 The PPP loan is granted by the Small Business Administration under the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act").
 PPP loans are considered conditional contributions under ASC 958-605, Not-for-Profit Entities - Revenue Recognition.
 The loan must be repaid if the Center does not overcome certain barriers within the CARES Act.
-The Center has deferred recognition of grant revenue for the year ended June 30, 2021, because the conditions for forgiveness have not yet been substantially met.
-Subsequent to June 30, 2021, the Center received notification of forgiveness of the first PPP loan in the amount of \$607,000.
-The Center believes it will substantially meet the conditions required for forgiveness of the second loan in the following year.
+The Center has recognized grant revenue for the year ended June 30, 2022, because the Center received notification of forgiveness of both the first and second PPP loans in the amounts of \$597,000 and \$644,674.